Dhan Singh Thapa

-Lieutenant Colonel Dhan Singh Thapa Magar, PVC (10 April 1928 – 6 September 2005) was an Indian Army officer, and recipient of the Param Vir Chakra, India's highest military decoration.
-Thapa Magar was commissioned into the 1st Battalion, 8 Gorkha Rifles in 1949.
+Dhan Singh Thapa PVC (28 April 1928 – 6 September 2005) was an Indian military officer and recipient of the Param Vir Chakra, India's highest military decoration.
+He was commissioned into the 1st Battalion, 8 Gorkha Rifles in 1949.

 The Sino-Indian War began in October 1962; on 21 October, the Chinese advanced to north of Pangong Lake with the objective of capturing Sirijap and Yula.
-Srijap 1 was a post established on the northern bank of Pangong Lake by the 1st Battalion of 8 Gorkha Rifles and commanded by Major Dhan Singh Thapa Magar Soon the post was surrounded by better armed Chinese forces.
-Major Thapa Magar and his men held the post and repelled three attacks before eventually being overrun.
-The survivors, including Thapa Magar, were taken as prisoners of war.
+Srijap 1 was a post established on the northern bank of Pangong Lake by the 1st Battalion of 8th Gorkha Rifles and was commanded by Major Dhan Singh Thapa.
+Soon the post was surrounded by well armed Chinese forces.
+Major Thapa and his men held the post and repelled three attacks before eventually being overrun.
+The survivors, including Thapa, were taken as prisoners of war.
 For his gallant actions and his efforts to motivate his men under fire he was awarded the Param Vir Chakra.

-Thapa Magar was released from captivity after the war ended.
+Thapa was released from captivity after the war ended.
 Following retirement from the Army, he worked for a brief period with Sahara Airlines.
 He died on 6 September 2005.